SteeltoeOSS/Samples/CircuitBreaker/src/AspDotNetCore/FortuneTeller/Fortune-Teller-Service/README.md

 2016-05-14T06:23:09.76-0600 [APP/0]      OUT       Renew FORTUNESERVICE/fortuneService.apps.testcloud.com:2f7a9e48-bb3e-402a-6b44-68e9386b3b15 returned: OK
 ```
 At this point the Fortune Teller Service is up and running and ready for the [Fortune Teller UI]() to ask for fortunes.

+# Using Container-to-Container on Cloud Foundry

+If you wish to use Container-to-Container (C2C) communications between the UI and the Fortune Service, look at the comments in the files listed below.
+You will need to make modifications to those files.
+Also, you are encouraged to read the Cloud Foundry [C2C documentation](https://docs.pivotal.io/pivotalcf/1-10/devguide/deploy-apps/cf-networking.html) FIRST, before trying to use it with the Fortune Teller app.

+1. `appsettings.json` - Eureka registration option settings

+# Enabling SSL usage on Cloud Foundry

+If you wish to use SSL communications between the Fortune Teller UI and the Fortune Teller Service, have a look at the comments in the files listed below.
+You will need to make modifications to one or more of those files.
+Also, you are encouraged to read the [Cloud Foundry documentation](https://docs.pivotal.io/pivotalcf/1-10/adminguide/securing-traffic.html) on how SSL is configured, used and implemented before trying to use it with the Fortune Teller app.

+1. `appsettings.json` - Eureka registration option settings
+2. `Program.cs` - Changes needed to enable SSL usage with Kestrel (Note: These changes are only required if using Containter-to-Container (C2C) networking, together with SSL, between the UI and the fortune service).
+3. `manifest.yml` - Startup command line change (Note: This change is only required if using Containter-to-Container (C2C) networking, together with SSL, between the UI and the fortune service).